jsmerix/cursor_rules/README.md

 ### Initial issue creation

 Copy the contents of `instructions.md` file into a new AI chat in agent mode.
-Make sure to replace the parameters: your repo name, path to your PRD and TDD documents (for peace of mind explicitly set them to be in the message context)
+Make sure to replace the parameters: your repo name, path to your PRD and TDD documents (for peace of mind explicitly set them to be in the message context).

-### Individidual issue implementation
+### Individual issue implementation

 Simply open a new chat set it to agentic mode and prompt for "Implement issue #X in repo: username/repo" and watch the magic happen.
 The rules in `.cursor/rules/github-rules.mdc` instruct AI to implement the issue from start to finish and file a PR.